JGIBristol/ask-jgi-handbook/pages/Ask-JGI_shifts/shift-sign-up.md

 Open** and will appear as shown below:

 ::::{image} ../../images/shift_open.png
-alt: A screengrab from the Ask-JGI outlook calendar showing open shifts.
+:alt: A screengrab from the Ask-JGI outlook calendar showing open shifts.
 ::::
 </br></br>

 To book an available shift block:
 1. Click the block that you want to book in the Outlook calendar and select "Edit".
 From the drop down